tax considerations when working overseas

 Keeping on top of local tax obligations

-Digital nomads often underestimate the significance of these extra taxes, leading to unforeseen expenses.
-In nations with social security pacts with Australia, your contributions could count towards your Australian pension.
-Therefore, comprehending the existing agreements is crucial.
+Digital nomads often underestimate these additional taxes, which may lead to unexpected costs.
+Where social security agreements exist with Australia, your contributions could count toward your Australian pension.
+Understanding these agreements is therefore essential.

 The 183-day rule